What should seniors know about the inactivated influenza vaccine?

 Influenza vaccines are a safe and effective way to help people stay healthy, prevent illness and even save lives.
 As people age, they may be at higher risk of complications from influenza.
 For this reason, seniors age 65 years and older are advised to get an inactivated influenza vaccine, or flu shot, each year.

 The inactivated influenza vaccine is provided free to seniors.
 Contact your health care provider to get your influenza vaccine.

 The inactivated influenza vaccine is safe.
 It contains killed influenza viruses that cannot cause the flu.
-Common reactions to the vaccine include redness, soreness or swelling where the shot was given.
+Common reactions to the vaccine include redness, soreness or swelling where the vaccine was given.
 These reactions may last 1 to 2 days.